w3c/wcag3/guidelines/groups/text-and-wording/clear-language/visual-aids-review.md

 type: assertion
 ---

-Our organization has a process and policy for reviewing written :term[content] to identify complex ideas such as processes, workflows, relationships, or chronological information and adding :term[visual aids] to help readers understand them.
+Our organization has a process and policy for reviewing :term[text content] to identify complex ideas such as processes, workflows, relationships, or chronological information and adding :term[visual aids] to help readers understand them.

 Information to include publicly
 * Title, role or organization making the assertion (if different from the conformance claim)